Barbie: Vacation Adventure

-Barbie: Vacation Adventure is an unreleased minigame compilation sports video game that takes Barbie on educational field trips throughout the United States.
+Barbie: Vacation Adventure is minigame compilation sports video game that takes Barbie on educational field trips throughout the United States.
+Originally planned to launch in 1994, the game went unreleased.
+The game is set to be officially released for the first time as part of the Barbie Rewind (2026) compilation.

 Gameplay

 Barbie and Midge compete in the volleyball minigame.

 The game is played using a side-scroller view similar to those found in most platformers.
+The game is framed as a series of trips Barbie takes across the United States.
+On most of her trips, she travels with her best friend Midge Hadley, who the second player controls in two-player games.

 In Wyoming, Barbie spends her time going on a camping trip.
 In her California home, she spends her days lounging in her apartment building.
 In Iowa, she goes to the local county carnival to help find an escaped pig.
 In Florida, she goes to the beach and plays volleyball and scuba diving.
 In Texas, Barbie plays with horseshoes.
 Barbie also has the option while enjoying the sights of Wyoming to ride on three different kinds of horses; each horse provides up to 23 frames of animation.

 Development

 This game was planned to be part of the Sega Club collection; it is designed for younger female gamers.
-On most of her trips, she travels with her best friend Midge Hadley, who the second player controls in two-player games.
 Paul Tonge composed the music for the Super NES version.
 According to Software Creations founder Richard Kay, the game cost the company a net loss of £10,000.

+In June 2026, Digital Eclipse and Atari announced Barbie Rewind, a compilation of older Barbie video games set for release the following November.
+Both the SNES and Genesis versions are planned to be included in the collection, marking their first official release.